RationAI/WSI-Service/README.md

 - `GET /v1/slides/{slide_id}` - Get slide
 - `GET /v1/slides/{slide_id}/storage` - Get slide storage information

+There is a validation viewer, which can be used by accessing: http://localhost:8080/v1/validation_viewer

-There is also a simple viewer, which can be used by accessing: http://localhost:8080/slides/{slide_id}/viewer
+There is also a simple viewer, which can be used by accessing: http://localhost:8080/v1/slides/{slide_id}/viewer

 ## How to run

 WSI Service is a python module and has to be run via docker.

 ### Run locally

-Download `philips-pathologysdk-2.0-ubuntu18_04_py36_research.zip` to `wsi_service/loader_plugins/isyntax/philips-pathologysdk-2.0-ubuntu18_04_py36_research.zip`.

 Make sure [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) is installed.